The Tale of the Body Thief: Plot summary

 At the beginning of the story, Lestat grows depressed and becomes remorseful because of his vampiric nature.
 Although he tries to limit his victims to murderers, serial killers and other criminals, he nonetheless caves into temptation once in a while and kills an "innocent", or someone who he feels does not necessarily deserve to die.
 Lestat also suffers from constant nightmares concerning his late "daughter", Claudia, for whose death he blames himself.

-Since defeating Akasha, Lestat has become extremely lonely.
+Since Akasha's defeat, Lestat has become extremely lonely.
 Among his only remaining friends is David Talbot, the elderly mortal head of the Talamasca.
 Although Lestat has repeatedly offered to turn David, he has always refused to become a vampire and keep Lestat company through eternity.
-Lestat goes to the Gobi desert at dawn in a half-hearted suicide attempt.
+Lestat goes to the Gobi Desert at dawn in a half-hearted suicide attempt.
 When he does not die, he goes to David's home in England to heal.

 A mysterious figure, Raglan James, approaches Lestat with what seems to be a cure for his ennui and depression.
 James sends Lestat several messages hinting that he has the ability to switch bodies.
 Eventually, he proposes to Lestat that the two of them trade bodies for a day.
+David reveals that James was a gifted psychic who once joined the Talamasca, but was kicked out of the order for constant theft.

+James is a kleptomaniac who has stolen or schemed for literally everything he owns, from his house to his body.
+However, he also has major psychic problems, and his life is a series of cycles—he gets rich by theft, then often ends up in prison.
+Dying of cancer several years before, James tricked an inmate of a mental institution into switching bodies with him, allowing him a type of immortality.
 Against the advice of David and other vampires, Lestat jumps at the opportunity.
 Unfortunately, James has no intention of ever switching back, and Lestat is forced to scheme to regain his body.

 Lestat nearly dies after becoming human again—his new body is wracked by pneumonia, which he ignores during a tour of Washington D.C. in the middle of winter.
 He is saved by the care of a nun named Gretchen.
 He enjoys a short love affair with Gretchen before she returns to South America, where she works in a convent, and Lestat sets out in search of his body.